 The Model Dependency Viewer displays a dependency view of a model.
-The dependency view is a graph of all the models and libraries referenced directly or indirectly by the model.
-You can use the dependency view to find and open referenced libraries and models.
+The dependency view is a graph of all the models, subsystems, and libraries referenced directly or indirectly by the model.
+You can use the dependency view to find and open referenced files.
 To identify and package all required files instead, see Analyze Model Dependencies.

 The Model Dependency Viewer allows you to choose between the file dependency view and the model instances view.

-The file dependency view shows the model and library files referenced
+The file dependency view shows the model, subsystem, and library files referenced by a

-and blue boxes represent libraries.
+files and blue boxes represent libraries.
 Arrows represent dependencies.
+For example, the

 A file dependency view can include a legend that identifies the model in the view and the date and time the view was created.